 - Discomfort or stiffness in the jaw or face when chewing, speaking, or opening the mouth

 - Clicking or popping sounds when moving the jaw

 - Jaw pain when chewing or biting due to chronic bruxism

-- Cold sensitivity from tooth grinding
+- Hot or cold sensitivity from tooth grinding

 For patients with diagnosed TMJ disorders, tooth pain could be a secondary symptom, especially for those people with a history of teeth grinding and clenching.
 Teeth grinding (or bruxism) is a contributing factor for many patients’ TMJ disorder and can also cause sore, sensitive or painful teeth.
 For patients who unconsciously grind their teeth at night, our Lake Forest dental team can fit a custom oral appliance to prevent further damage to the teeth and TMJ, in effect reducing future TMD toothaches.